 Many people won’t go camping without a shower and toilet inside the camper.
 Here are the pros and cons of including a bathroom inside your popup camper.

 My wife initially insisted on having both a toilet and shower inside our popup.
 Happy wife, happy life – right?
-I honored her request, but it turns out, she was wrong
+I honored her request, but it turns out, she was wrong, sort of

 Some popup campers come with a water heater also installed.
 For ours, it provides hot water to the sink faucet, inside shower, and outside shower.
 Here’s the inside view of the water heater, which is wrapped in Styrofoam for efficiency.
 I’ve got my bypass valves shut to disable the use of the water heater in the picture above, since it was taken after I winterized the camper.
 Ours has an electronic ignition system that automatically fires up the LP-powered flam when the water needs heated and then shuts it off when done.
 This is extremely convenient.

 And here’s the outside of the water heater for servicing and water draining (including for winterization).

 Our popup camper has a combination shower / toilet setup.

 Cassette toilet means you empty the waste by removing a cassette from the exterior side of the camper, as shown above.

 That said, we’ve never used the toilet either.
 The idea of sleeping that close to human waste hasn’t been attractive.